 If the Participant is currently receiving a service that is terminated or reduced based on the medical necessity review, the effective date of the termination or reduction of that service will be 10 days from the date of the denial notice.
-If the Participant requests an appeal within 10 days of the date of the denial notice, the services will continue at the previously approved level until a decision is rendered in the appeal.
+If the Participant or their representative requests an appeal through the Participant grievance process (separate from the Provider Appeal process) within 10 days of the date of the denial notice, the services will continue at the previously approved level until a decision is rendered in the appeal.

-Closer Look at Benefit Limit Exceptions
+Closer Look at Dental Benefit Limit Exceptions